-Above configuration defines a storage pool called backup.
-That pool can be used to store up to 7 backups (maxfiles 7) per VM.
-The real path for the backup files is /mnt/backup/dump/....
+The above configuration defines a storage pool called backup.
+That pool can be used to store up to 7 regular backups (keep-last=7) and 3 protected backups per VM.
+The real path for the backup files is /mnt/backup/custom/backup/dir/...